 Managing mental health issues and improving well-being

 The many benefits of yoga for men which are not physical.
-Yoga will helping you manage mental health issues and improving your well-being.
+Yoga will help you manage mental health issues and improve your well-being.
 Yoga benefits men by positively impacting their mental health and well-being by:

 - Reducing stress and managing anxiety

 - Keeping cravings at bay